ragundo/DwarfExplorer/README.md

 You can try to find relationship between known and unknown data, discover new structures or fields, etc. Then, open a pull request in https://github.com/DFHack/df-structures for providing that valuable info to the community.

-When you starts digging into Dwarf Fortress internals, you wil be hooked.
+When you starts digging into Dwarf Fortress internals, you will be hooked.
 You can even try to advance to the next level and do some reverse engineering of Dwarf Fortress code using IDA or Ghidra.